-"It’s always nice to savour the joy of a victory, even four hours after a race ends.
+"It’s always nice to enjoy a victory, even four hours after the race ended.
 Everyone has done their duty here.
-If two cars have been disqualified there is obviously a reason.
+If two cars have been disqualified, there’s obviously a reason.
 The FIA has acted for the good of Formula 1.
-But I hope that no more such days will happen".
+But I hope that such days will end".

 What influence could the possible irregularity of petrol have had on the race?

-"I don’t know if it had any weight.
+"I don’t know if it had any importance.
 We’ll see in two weeks in Buenos Aires if something will change.
-Right now we have 14 points in the standings that I are obviously much better than 6.
-It can be a great stimulus for the team even if the problems remain.
-In practice we took about a second behind, in the race we were about 1.3.
-We have to understand why.
+Right now, we have 14 points in the standings, which are obviously much better than 6.
+It can be a great stimulus for the team, even if the problems remain.
+In practice, we were down of about a second, in the race we were about 1.3.
+We must understand why.
 And our task now is to improve, no matter what others do.
-There will be an appeal and it would not help to stay ahead of the championship for fourteen days.
+There will be an appeal, and it would not contribute to keeping the lead of the championship for fourteen days.
 Let’s look for confirmation".

-In fact, Ferrari has an extensive program of modifications on the car.
-While the drivers are on holiday (says Berger: "But I will keep in daily contact with Todt, ready to try at any time"), in Fiorano we work hard.
-Nicola Larini will take to the track in Monza for engine and electronics tests on a hybrid car.
-The 3000 cc engine in the second version already runs on the bench and should provide more power.
-The goal of reliability, which had been aimed for the start of the World Championship, paid off on the one hand, but has left faster performance lower than expected.
-In addition, important changes to aerodynamics and perhaps to the suspension are planned.
-It should be noted that on Saturday the FIA decided to amend an article of the regulation concerning engine air intakes.
-In 1994, to reduce performance, it was decided to open loopholes in the bodywork to drain the power flow so as to avoid special turbo-dynamic effects designed to increase power.
-Being unable to ensure effective control over the use of the new devices adopted by the teams (see the spoiler mounted on the hood by McLaren) it was decided to restore the adoption of the classic air-boxes placed in the area of roll-bar so as to put all competitors on the same floor.
+In fact, Ferrari has an extensive program of modifications concerning the car.
+While the drivers are on holiday (says Berger: "But I will keep in daily contact with Todt, ready to try at any time"), in Fiorano people work hard.
+Nicola Larini will run some engine and electronics tests on a hybrid car at the Monza track.
+The second version of the 3000-cc engine is already being tested and should provide more power.
+Reliability, which had been the aim since the start of the World Championship, paid off on the one hand, but the fastest performance was anyway lower than expected.
+In addition, significant changes to aerodynamics and perhaps to the suspension are planned.
+It should be noted that on Saturday, the FIA decided to amend an article of the regulations concerning engine air intakes.
+In 1994, to reduce performance, it was decided to open loopholes in the bodywork to drain the power flow and avoid special turbo-dynamic effects designed to increase power.
+Being unable to ensure effective control over the use of the new devices adopted by the teams (see the spoiler mounted on the hood by McLaren), it was decided to restore the classic air-boxes placed in the roll-bar area so that all competitors are on the same plane.